fjtirado/knative_workflow_python/README.md

 kn func build
 ```

-Once it finished, make sure minikube is running with knative profile activated (if you have setup it before, you just need to start minikube with `minikube start -p profile`) and type
+Once it finished, make sure minikube is running with knative profile activated (if you have setup it before, you just need to start minikube with `minikube start -p profile` and configure the tunnel running `minikube tunnel --profile knative`)

+Once minikube is running, to load the image from your local docker into minikube registry type in a terminal

 ```
 minikube image load dev.local/receiver -p knative
 ```
-to load the image from your local docker into minikube registry

 Now run that image as a knative service called receiver